Samsung officially reveals the Galaxy Z Fold 4 with 50-megapixel primary shooter

 In Canada, the Galaxy Z Fold 4 starts at $2,269 for the 256GB version and is available in ‘Gray Green,’ ‘Moon Beige’ and ‘Phantom Black.’
 The 512GB model starts at $2,429.

 The Z Fold 4 will be available to pre-order on August 10th and releases on August 26th.
-For more on Samsung’s Unpacked, check out my hands-on with the Fold 4 and Brad Bennett’s Galaxy Flip 4 impressions.
+For more on Samsung’s Unpacked, check out my hands-on with the Fold 4 and Brad Bennett’s Galaxy Flip 4 impressions or pre-order the device on Samsung’s website.